mikewest/http-state-tokens/README.md

 Slowly and gradually.
 User agents could begin by advertising support for the new hotness by appending a `Sec-HTTP-State` header to outgoing requests (either setting the value by default, or allowing developers to opt-in, as per the pivot point discussion above).

+If tokens are introduced for a specific purpose only and targeted to a specific audience and if legal sanctions are possible when abusing the token, chances are not neglectable that a resilient identifier for a more comfortable browsing experience will emerge.
+Additionally, the fact that the browser controls the token makes it easier for the user agent to be more privacy protective.

 Developers could begin using the new mechanism for pieces of their authentication infrastructure that would most benefit from origin-scoping, side-by-side with the existing cookie infrastructure.